moderndatacompany/dataos.info/docs/interfaces/cli/command_reference.md

 dataos-ctl view [flags]

 Flags:
--a, --application string   The application to view in your default browser: apps, datanet, workbench, atlas -h, --help                 help for view
+-a, --application string   The application to view in your default browser: home, metis, workbench, operations, bifrost -h, --help                 help for view
 ```